-Fig. 10 shows the contact patch area and the maximum normal contact stress between wheel and rail in function of wheelset displacement of the proposed profiles PF603 and PF810 and a comparison with the profiles PF000 and PF602 investigated in Chapter 3.
-The results were calculated using the tool RSGEO which considers non-elliptical contact shapes and elastic contact, however considering linear contact elasticity.
-The contact area is increased at profiles PF603 and PF810 and maximum stress significantly reduced against the profile PF000 and partly also against the profile PF602.
+Fig. 11 shows the contact patch area and the maximum normal contact stress between wheel and rail in function of wheelset displacement of the proposed profiles PF603 and PF810 and a comparison with the profiles PF000 and PF602 investigated in Chapter 3.
+The results were calculated using the tool RSGEO [22] which considers elastic contact and non-elliptical contact patches, however considering linear contact elasticity.
+The maximum normal stress is represented by the maximum stress of an equivalent contact ellipse with the area of the non-elliptical contact patch.

-The comparison of estimated wear distribution in Fig. 10 shows a wider wear spreading across the profile shape against the profile PF000 used in the first trial.
+The profiles PF603 and PF810 demonstrate an increased contact area and significantly reduced maximum stresses compared with the profile PF000 and partly also in comparison with the profile PF602.
+The estimated wear distribution of the proposed profiles presented in Fig. 11 shows wider spreading across the profile against the profile PF000 used in the first trial.
 The profile PF810 exhibits the largest distribution while fulfilling the requirement for equivalent conicity > 0.1.

-Both profiles PF603 and PF810 developed using different methods possess similar shape and properties.
+Both profiles PF603 and PF810 possess similar shape and properties, in spite that they have been developed using different methods.
 This demonstrates that a further optimization of wear spreading together with fulfilment of the equivalent conicity requirement is hardly possible.